 Outgoing Email Limitations

-The following two limits both apply to the number of emails sent from your (gs) Grid-Service:
+The following limits apply to the number of emails you may send from your Grid:

 - 50 emails per minute

 These limits are cumulative across all email users on your Grid, and include any mail scripts running on your sites.